Get Ad-Free Access: Just $39/year

 But when the management team at the Park shared with Corvsport.com that they’d added a Cadillac Blackwing to their liverie, we were more than a little intrigued!
 After all, the NCM Motorsports Park is best known for hosting Corvette-related driving experiences….and while the Blackwing is powered by virtually the same, supercharged 6.2L V8 engine as that found in the seventh-generation Z06 Corvette, its similarities to Chevrolet’s flagship sports car largely end there, outside a handful of shared “stock” components that GM engineers incorporated into both of these cars.

 The Cadillac Blackwing is moderately larger, longer and much heavier than the current mid-engine C8 Corvette Stingray, which makes it a bit more demanding to operate on the track.
 The Cadillac measures more than sixteen feet (194.9 inches to be precise) in length, with a wheelbase of nearly ten feet (116 inches).
 Comparatively speaking, the 2024 Corvette is nearly a foot shorter (182.3 inches in length) with a nine foot (107.2 inch) wheelbase.
 In terms of overall ratios, while the Cadillac IS longer, the proportions between the two cars are similar.
-Experienced drivers may register the similarities in promotion when driving each on the track.
+Experienced drivers may register the similarities in proportion when driving each on the track.
 Also, while front-to-rear weight bias can significantly impact drivability, Cadillac promotes that the Blackwing has an ideal front-to-rear weight distribution/balance, and that was my experience with the car as well.
 More on that in a minute.

 Where things get a bit more impactful is when we begin to compare weight and the relative handling (suspension and steering) of both cars.
 Where an eighth-generation Stingray weighs in at 3,535 lbs., the much heavier Cadillac Blackwing (when equipped with an automatic transmission), weighs in at 4,142 lbs., making it 15% heavier than its same model year Corvette counterparts.